 What Vegetables Can I Use for Steak Kabobs?

-You can use any vegetables you like: cherry tomatoes, green peppers, red onion, zucchini, parboiled potatoes, and mushrooms.
+You can use any vegetables for steak kabobs, including cherry tomatoes, green peppers, red onion, zucchini, parboiled potatoes, and mushrooms.

 How Long Do You Cook Grilled Steak Kabobs?

-Steak kabobs should be grilled for 7-10 minutes on medium heat to medium-high, depending on your desired doneness.
+You cook grilled steak kabobs for 7-10 minutes on medium heat to medium-high, depending on your desired doneness.

 If you like your grilled steak rare, cook for 7 - 8 minutes.
 If you prefer your grilled steak medium, cook for an extra 3 minutes .